I'm such a creature of habit and will happily enjoy my smoothie or yoghurt bowl each morning.

-Most of us know it as pancake day, but there's quite a significant religious believe behind it; something I learn't while attending Catholic primary & secondary schools.
+Most of us know it as pancake day, but there's quite a significant religious belief behind it; something I learnt while attending Catholic primary & secondary schools.

 I have found memories of my peers and I cooking pancakes over electric frypans in the classroom and actually makes me wonder, is that legal?

 How pancakes came to be stirred, poured and flipped on this day, was on the seventh week before Easter, Christens would use up their sugar, eggs, milk & butter by making pancakes.